BlueForeverI/DoubleGChat.Client/README.md

 DoubleGChat.Client
 ==================

 Windows Store client applications for the DoubleG Chat.
+Written in JavaScript